stamilselvan/stamilselvan.github.io/content/posts/Markets-Compare/index.md

 ## Exceptions
 1. The companies which went bankrupt in the timeframe are not considered.
 2. There may be multiple listings of the same company in different stock exchanges.
    E.g: HDFC Bank Ltd is listed in BSE and NSE.
-Both are considered for evaluation.
+All are considered for evaluation.